JackPercival/soccr/README.md

 ![Image Page](https://res.cloudinary.com/dt8q1ngxj/image/upload/c_scale,w_688/v1638723570/soccr/singleImage_pffrte.png)

 #### User Profile
-On a user profile page, you can view photos uploaded and albums created by a user, as well as edit your profile and banner photos,
+On a user profile page, you can view photos uploaded and albums created by a user, as well as edit your profile and banner photos.

 ![Profile Page](https://res.cloudinary.com/dt8q1ngxj/image/upload/c_scale,w_688/v1638723571/soccr/userProfile_ftof2s.png)

 #### Create an album
-On the Album Creation page, you can view all photos and click and choose which ones you want to add to your new album
+On the Album Creation page, you can view all photos and click and choose which ones you want to add to your new album.

 ![Profile Page](https://res.cloudinary.com/dt8q1ngxj/image/upload/c_scale,w_688/v1638723566/soccr/albumCreation_c5xhbr.png)